awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ## After the upgrade<a name="AuroraMySQL.Upgrading.PostUpgrade"></a>

- If the cluster that you upgraded had the backtrack feature enabled, you can't backtrack the upgraded cluster to a time that's before the upgrade\.
+ If the cluster that you upgraded had the Backtrack feature enabled, you can't backtrack the upgraded cluster to a time that's before the upgrade\.

 ## Troubleshooting for Aurora MySQL in\-place upgrade<a name="AuroraMySQL.Upgrading.Troubleshooting"></a>